duypq154/devops2/README.md

         restart your VM to apply new setting
     - Create Agent Service:
-        Go to Project settings => Agent pools => New Agent Download your agent pool to VM by command: curl -O https://vstsagentpackage.azureedge.net/agent/3.220.5/vsts-agent-linux-x64-3.220.5.tar.gz
+        Go to Project settings => Agent pools => New Agent ReConnect to your VM using command:
+        ssh myagent@(Your VM public IP)
+        Download your agent pool to VM by command: curl -O https://vstsagentpackage.azureedge.net/agent/3.220.5/vsts-agent-linux-x64-3.220.5.tar.gz
+             pwd
+             ls
         Create a new folder and cd to it: mkdir myagent && cd myagent
         Extract agent: